Leonard Bernstein: 1935–1941: College years

-In 1935, Bernstein enrolled at Harvard College, where he studied music with, among others, Edward Burlingame Hill and Walter Piston.
-His first extant composition, Psalm 148 set for voice and piano, is dated in 1935.
-He majored in music with a final year thesis titled "The Absorption of Race Elements into American Music" (1939; reproduced in his book Findings).
-One of Bernstein's intellectual influences at Harvard was the aesthetics Professor David Prall, whose multidisciplinary outlook on the arts inspired Bernstein for the rest of his life.

-One of his friends at Harvard was future philosopher Donald Davidson, with whom Bernstein played piano duets.
-Bernstein wrote and conducted the musical score for the production Davidson mounted of Aristophanes' play The Birds, performed in the original Greek.
+In 1935, Bernstein enrolled at Harvard College, where he studied music with, among others, composers Edward Burlingame Hill and Walter Piston.
+Bernstein's first extant composition, Psalm 148, for voice and piano, is dated 1935.
+He majored in music with a senior thesis entitled "The Absorption of Race Elements into American Music" (1939; reproduced in his book Findings).
+One of Bernstein's intellectual influences at Harvard was aesthetics professor David Prall, and one of his friends at the school was future philosopher Donald Davidson.
+Bernstein wrote and conducted the musical score for Davidson's production of the Aristophanes play The Birds, performed in the original Greek.
 Bernstein recycled some of this music in future works.

-While a student, he was briefly an accompanist for the Harvard Glee Club as well as an unpaid pianist for Harvard Film Society's silent film presentations.
+While a student, Bernstein composed for the Harvard Glee Club and was briefly its president while also serving as the unpaid pianist for Harvard Film Society's silent film presentations.

-Bernstein mounted a student production of The Cradle Will Rock, directing its action from the piano as the composer Marc Blitzstein had done at the infamous premiere.
+Bernstein mounted a student production of The Cradle Will Rock, directing its action from the piano as the composer Marc Blitzstein had done at the premiere.
 Blitzstein, who attended the performance, subsequently became a close friend and mentor to Bernstein.

-As a sophomore at Harvard, Bernstein met the conductor Dimitri Mitropoulos.
-Mitropoulos's charisma and power as a musician were major influences on Bernstein's eventual decision to become a conductor.
-Mitropoulos invited Bernstein to come to Minneapolis for the 1940–41 season to be his assistant, but the plan fell through due to union issues.
+As a sophomore at Harvard, Bernstein met the conductor Dimitri Mitropoulos, who was an influence on Bernstein's eventual decision to become a conductor.
+Mitropoulos invited Bernstein to come to Minneapolis for the 1940–41 season to be his assistant, but the plan fell through because of union issues.
 In 1937, Bernstein sat next to Aaron Copland at a dance recital at Town Hall in New York City.
-Copland invited Bernstein to his birthday party afterwards, where Bernstein impressed the guests by playing Copland's challenging Piano Variations, a work Bernstein loved.
-Although he was never a formal student of Copland's, Bernstein would regularly seek his advice, often citing him as his "only real composition teacher".

-Bernstein graduated from Harvard in 1939 with a Bachelor of Arts cum laude.
+Copland invited Bernstein to his birthday party afterwards, where Bernstein impressed the guests by playing Copland's challenging Piano Variations.
+Although he was never a formal student of Copland's, Bernstein regularly sought his advice, often citing him as "the closest thing to a composition teacher [Bernstein] ever had."
+Bernstein graduated from Harvard in 1939 with a Bachelor of Arts, cum laude.